 Avoid as much heat on your hair as possible in the warmer months.
 The sun will already dry out your hair more naturally than in the winter, so opt for hairstyles that embrace your hair’s natural texture and require minimal heat application.
-If you must blow dry, do so on low to medium heat.
-Not only will this minimize damage, it will result in more moisture retention and more volume.
+If you must blow-dry, do so on low to medium heat.
+Not only will this minimize damage, it will also result in more moisture retention and more volume.

 Protect Your Ends

 Give your hair a break by upping your protective style game.
-Braids, passion twists, crochet, and other installs tend are great go-tos for maximum slay with minimal effort.
+Braids, passion twists, crochet, and other installs tend to be great go-tos for maximum slay with minimal effort.
 But you don’t have to sit for hours getting styled up to prevent hair damage.
 You can also try quick styles like Bantu knots, high buns and top knots, and twisted updos.
 It’s all about keeping your ends — the oldest and driest part of your hair — tucked and protected.
 This will help prevent breakage and increase overall length retention.